lsfxz/blackarch-ruby/README.md

 # blackarch-ruby

-Complementary (totally unofficial) repository to blackarch, for yet un-merged changes / additions.
-For those out there who like toying with potentially broken packages...
+Formerly a complementary (totally unofficial) repository to blackarch, for yet un-merged changes / additions.

 Upstream doesn't seem to care too much (see BlackArch/blackarch#1231), and over time the repo has grown to be more of a catch-all for everything that's broken in blackarch and/or things my team or I wanted to have as a package for Arch.
 So look around, feel free to use whatever :)

+I'll try to keep it working alongside blackarch, so if you'd like a blackarch with less `yaourt --force`, missing dependencies or packages which no-one seems to ever have actually tested after building: this might help a bit.

 ## Instructions